Strategies for Ethical and

 Jo-Anne McArthur / We Animals Media

 Environmental justice: We prioritize nature-based solutions with the potential to protect the human and non-human communities most affected by environmental degradation and the climate crisis.
-Factory farming releases toxic air emissions, pollutes water bodies, and is a leading cause of deforestation and habitat destruction.
-Animal Agriculture uses one third of the planet's ice-free land and one third of global grain production - food that could instead be used to feed those experiencing global poverty.
-Factory farm runoff releases nitrates and phosphorus into ground and surface waters, poisoning drinking water for millions of people in the US alone.
+Factory farming is a leading cause of pollution, deforestation, and habitat destruction globally.
+Factory farm runoff releases nitrates, ammonia, and phosphorus into soil, ground, and surface waters, poisoning drinking water for millions of people in the US alone.
 The environmental and climate impacts of factory farming are exponentially increasing, making systemic change more critical than ever.

 Multi-species justice: We work to expand the notion of justice to include more than humans and strive to achieve the most equitable outcomes for both human and non-human communities.
 We seek to establish the inalienable rights of nature and animals as beneficiaries of legal protection, and challenge the notion that they are property to be exploited for profit.
 SEED advocates for a shift away from these modern legal frameworks and towards a recognition that nature and animals have an inherent right to exist and flourish for their own sake.
 We also strive to raise awareness of the systemic oppression inherent in industrial animal agriculture and other commercial industries, and we work to support farm and slaughterhouse workers in our advocacy as much as possible.